Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 22. What is the Hive Metastore?
 23. What is HiveQL?
 24. What are partitions in Hive?
-25. Can you define SerDe in the context of Hive?
+25. What is a SerDe in the context of Hive?

 ### Chapter 6: Apache ZooKeeper